Baban baban ban-what?

 A series worth sampling

 A show as boldly crazy as ‘Baban Baban Ban Vampire’ is rare and is thus definitely worth giving a taste, even if it doesn’t turn out to be your cup of tea.
-The manga is popular in the Boys Love (BL) subgenre and has amassed a following broad enough to warrant both the anime TV adaptation and a live-action movie slated for 2025, so there is likely more goodness to come as the anime progresses.
+The manga is popular in the Boys Love (BL) subgenre and has amassed a following broad enough to warrant both the anime TV adaptation and a live-action movie, so there is likely more goodness to come as the anime progresses.